 Mission of the Project

 The South Carolina Department of Education (SCDE) seeks to grow a highly qualified and effective special education teacher and related services workforce in South Carolina public and charter schools.
 Through a collaborative partnership with local school districts and 13 of the State’s leading colleges and universities, CREATE assists qualified individuals in obtaining (a) add-on, alternative, or initial licensure in special education, (b) advanced certification in speech-language pathology, or (c) national certification as a board certified behavior analyst.
 Course scholarships provide financial support for tuition and textbook costs.
-CREATE is funded largely by the SCDE’s Office of Exceptional Children, Cathy Boshamer, Director, with supplemental funding provided by SCDE’s Office of Instructional Practices and Evaluations, Dr. Briana Timmerman, Director.
+CREATE is funded largely by the SCDE’s Office of Exceptional Children, John Payne, Interim Director, with supplemental funding provided by SCDE’s Office of Instructional Practices and Evaluations, Dr. Briana Timmerman, Director.

 News for 2013-2014

 - CREATE begins Year 11 operation with the 2013-2014 school year.

 - Public and charter school employees holding full-time instructional or non-instructional positions are eligible for CREATE.